-CERAMICS I (one-half credit; grades 10-12): An opportunity for creative expression and to learn basic hand-building techniques, sculpting and experience wheel-throwing.
-Students keep a "ceramics" log to record their learning insights.
+CERAMICS I (one-half credit; grades 10-12): An opportunity for creative expression and to learn three basic hand-building techniques and sculpting.
+Students are given projects which allow them to create useful projects while meeting the rubric requirements.
+Those who desire will have the opportunity to use the potter's wheel.